carpentries-lab/good-enough-practices/episodes/03-software.md

 it has to run on several different machines, e.g., the developer's laptop and the department's cluster.
 This type of test is called an integration test.

-### Submit code to a reputable DOI-issuing repository

-Time this for submission of your paper, just as you do with data.
+### Code can be managed like data

+Your code is like your data and also needs to be managed, backed up, and shared.

 Your software is as much a product of your research as your papers, and should be as easy for people to credit.
+Submit code to a reputable DOI-issuing repository, just as you do with data.
 DOIs for software are provided by Figshare and Zenodo, for example.
 Zenodo integrates directly with GitHub.